Status of QCD precision predictions for Drell-Yan rapidity distributions: Theoretical formalism for lepton fiducial cuts

 Several resolutions to the problem of symmetric cuts have been suggested in the literature.
 In Ref.~\cite{Salam:2021tbm}, the origin of this behavior was traced back to terms in the perturbative expansion of the cross section linear in the transverse momentum $p_{T}$ of the decaying $Z$-boson that produces the lepton pair.
 It was suggested there to replace the cuts on the separate leptons with a cut on the product of the transverse momenta of the leptons, which we implement as follows:

-The perturbative expansion for the cross section in this case depends only quadratically on the $Z$-boson transverse momentum, and the unphysical behavior as $\Delta p_T\to 0$ is therefore expected to decrease~\cite{Salam:2021tbm}.
+The perturbative expansion for the cross section in this case depends only quadratically on the $Z$-boson transverse momentum, and it is interesting to study whether the unphysical behavior as $\Delta p_T\to 0$ improves in this case.
 We show the predictions for these product cuts using {\tt NNLOJET} in Fig.~\ref{fig:prodcuts}.
 A comparison of the relative difference between the regular cuts and the product cuts at NLO and NNLO is shown in Fig.~\ref{fig:relative}.
 While the unphysical dependence on $\Delta p_T$ is lessened by switching to product cuts it is still clearly visible on the plots.
 We note that both the fixed-order and all-orders structure of the cross section with product cuts defined in Eq.~(\ref{eq:cuts_prod}) are analogous to those discussed in the previous subsections, including the possibility of a mismatch between linear slopes due to the way $\Delta p_T$ is defined here.